leliel12/talks/vvv2016/carpyncho/poster.rst

 -------

-In the current state of the database and with some external tools as plotting libraries we already reproduced the RRLyrae analysis for tile b201 and revised the fourier components the work of Gran, et al 2015 [1]_.
+In the current state of the database and with some external tools as plotting libraries we already reproduced the RRLyrae analysis for tile b201 and revised the Fourier components the work of Gran, et al 2015 [1]_.

 .. figure:: img/lc.png